What is Fitness ? Do I Need It ?

 - Do not expect or desire sudden or dramatic weight loss.
 This spoils health and cause many diseases.

-- Beware of ‘easy’ methods of weight loss even if they claim to be herbal / harmless / natural / free of dieting & exercise.
+- Beware of ‘easy’ methods of weight loss even if they claim to be herbal / harmless / natural / free of dieting and exercise.
 Beware of weight loss drugs unless specifically prescribed by appropriate doctor.